biscaboy/frogger-game/README.md

 The game replicates the concept of the 1980's arcade game **Frogger**, with a path to be crossed by the player all the while avoiding *Enemies* who march across the screen from left to right.

 Currently there is only a single level, and the play never stops.
+[Play the game](https://biscaboy.github.io/frogger-game/).

 [Rubric for this project](https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797)